Aliases for EIF3F Gene

 - Eukaryotic Translation Initiation Factor 3, Subunit 5 (Epsilon, 47kD) 3

 External Ids for EIF3F Gene

 GeneCards Summary for EIF3F Gene

-EIF3F (Eukaryotic Translation Initiation Factor 3, Subunit F) is a Protein Coding gene.
-Among its related pathways are p70S6K Signaling and Apoptotic Pathways in Synovial Fibroblasts.
-GO annotations related to this gene include cysteine-type peptidase activity and translation initiation factor activity.
+EIF3F (Eukaryotic Translation Initiation Factor 3 Subunit F) is a Protein Coding gene.
+Among its related pathways are Gene Expression and Transport to the Golgi and subsequent modification.
+GO annotations related to this gene include thiol-dependent ubiquitin-specific protease activity and translation initiation factor binding.
 An important paralog of this gene is PSMD7.

 UniProtKB/Swiss-Prot for EIF3F Gene